 After passing through the inlet screen or bypass channel, stormwater enters the station wet well.
-The water level is monitored by redundant Drexelbrook Universal III level transmitters with fixed probe-type sensing elements.
-The four (4) lift pumps (Pumps No. 2 through 5) (Figure 4-2) cycle on and off in a lead/lag/alternate sequence according to the level in the wet well.
-The station also contains provisions for a fifth lift pump (Pump No. 1), but the pump itself has never been installed because there has been no demand to increase the station's capacity.
+The water level is monitored by redundant Ametek Drexelbrook Universal III level transmitters with fixed, probe-type sensing elements.
+The two (2) lift pumps (Figure 4-2) cycle on and off in a lead/lag/alternate sequence according to the level in the wet well.